aws-samples/serverless-patterns/cwlogs-lambda-sns-sqs-cdk/README.md

 ## Testing

 Use the [AWS CLI](https://aws.amazon.com/cli/) to send logs to CloudWatch and retrieve the filtered logs from the SQS queue.
 The LOG_GROUP_NAME, LOG_STREAM_NAME and QUEUE_URL are in the stack outputs.
-Example logs are available in the `example_logs.log` file.
+Example logs are available in the `example_logs.json` file.

 1. Send logs to CloudWatch:

    ```
-   aws logs put-log-events --log-group-name LOG_GROUP_NAME --log-stream-name LOG_STREAM_NAME --log-events file://example_logs.log
+   aws logs put-log-events --log-group-name LOG_GROUP_NAME --log-stream-name LOG_STREAM_NAME --log-events file://example_logs.json
    ```

 2. Retrieve the filtered logs from the SQS queue: